Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 - Additional conditions can be set by your local authority

 Apply through your local council.
 Full guidance is on mygov.scot.
+See our step-by-step Scotland licensing guide for the application walkthrough, costs, and timelines.

 Edinburgh Visitor Levy